Skip to main content

 1. Create a dedicated connector instance — Create a SharePoint connector instance for the site that contains the subfolders you want to index.

-2. Select Manual Indexing — When configuring the connector, choose the Manual Indexing option.
+2. Select Manual Indexing — When configuring the connector, choose the Enable Manual Indexing option.
 This gives you granular control over which content gets indexed.

 3. Select the SharePoint site — Use the filters to select the specific SharePoint site that contains the subfolders you want to index.